sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ### Seeking Product Status

-A Program area (represented by an Associate Deputy Minister (ADM)) may request product status to the CFO and CIO.
+A Program area (represented by a Director General (DG) or an Associate Deputy Minister (ADM)) may request product status to the CFO and CIO.
 Having "product status" means obtaining blanket approval and funding over a time horizon for the particular product.
 A product managed as such do not need to seek yearly funding and priority approval as it is provided on a multi-year horizon.